Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

-where $\text{G}(z; a, b)$ denotes the density of a Gamma distribution of mean $a/b$, evaluated at $z$.
-Under the null or a local alternative where $\b_\MM$ is in a neighborhood of $O(n^{-1/2})$ of the null, the Wald statistic $Q_\MM$ and deviance statistic $z_\MM$ are asymptotically equivalent.
-In this case, replacing $Q_\MM$ by $z_\MM$ in \eqref{eq:DBF_g} leads to the expression for the TBF.
-When the distance between $\b_\MM$ and the null does not vanish with $n$, we find that the TBF exhibits a small but systematic bias, but leads to little difference in inference for large $g = n$, where they are close to BIC.
-In Section \ref{sec:examples}, using simulation and real examples, we find that with $g = n$, TBF and DBF have almost identical performance in model selection, estimation, and prediction.
+which is derived from the asymptotic distributions of $z_\MM$ under $\MM$ and $\Mnull$; $\text{G}(z_\MM; a, b)$ denotes the density of a Gamma distribution with mean $a/b$, evaluated at $z_\MM$.
+Under the null or a local alternative where $\b_\MM$ is in an $O(n^{-1/2})$ neighborhood of the null, the Wald statistic $Q_\MM$ and deviance statistic $z_\MM$ are asymptotically equivalent and the ratio $\mathcal{J}_n(\hat{\alpha}_{\Mnull})/\mathcal{J}_n(\hat{\alpha}_{\MM})$ in \eqref{eq:DBF_g} converges to one in probability, resulting in the data-based Bayes factor in \eqref{eq:DBF_g} (or DBF for short) with $Q_\MM$ replaced by $z_\MM$ being equivalent asymptotically to the TBF.
+When the distance between $\b_\MM$ and the null does not vanish with $n$, we find that the TBF exhibits a small but systematic bias, but leads to little difference in inference for large $g = n$, where both are close to BIC.
+In Section \ref{sec:examples}, using simulation and real examples, we find that with $g = n$, TBF and the DBF \eqref{eq:DBF_g} have almost identical performance in model selection, estimation, and prediction.
 More discussions and an empirical example with TBF are available in the supplementary material Appendix \ref{section:TBF}.